 The incredible success of search-based consumer information systems like Google, LinkedIn, and Yelp is starting to change that.
 Companies like ThoughtSpot and Microsoft’s Power BI are bringing that same search experience to our work life.

-Train the data and the platform to get answers for people instead of building all answers manually in advance.
+Train the data and the business intelligence platform to get answers for people instead of building all answers manually in advance.
 This is the approach products like Amazon take.
 Search suggestions change as the questions people ask change.
 The look of the product also changes based on behavior.
 My Amazon home screen and the suggestions I get don’t look the same as yours, but nobody is picking those suggestions manually—they were created with machine learning.

 Leveraging search-based BI is critical to closing that last mile for end users, and I believe is in the process of revolutionizing BI.
 After all, that’s why I chose to work for ThoughtSpot!